kevwzhang/kevwzhang.github.io/_posts/Applying-to-Graduate-School.md

 - Cost: Make sure you can afford the cost of attending.
 Also, a lot of the times, tuition is covered if you do research or if you work as a graduate teaching assistant.

 ### 2. Prepare and Take the GRE
 Many schools require/recommend you to submit GRE scores in your application.
-If you are like me and you aren't the best at standardized testing, I would try to start prepping at a minimum 3-4 months before applications are due, if not earlier.
+If you are like me and you aren't the best at standardized testing, I would try to start prepping at a minimum of 3-4 months before applications are due, if not earlier.
 I would also schedule an exam, at the very latest, a month before your first application is due.
 For those of you that have taken the SAT, I personally think taking the GRE feels pretty similar to taking the SAT except, of course, the material is scaled for a student with a college education.
 One annoying nuance of the GRE is that some of the presented multiple choice problems have more than one correct answer and you must pick all of them in order to get full credit.

-A GRE score is good for five years, so if you decide last minute not to attend, you can still use the score if you apply again within the five month timeframe.
+A GRE score is good for five years, so if you decide last minute not to attend, you can still use the score if you apply again within the five year timeframe.
 If you're a college student, this means you have the option to take the GRE before your senior year if it works out better for you scheduling-wise.

 One of my schools I applied to told me they would accept either a GRE score or a GMAT score.
 When I took practice tests for both exams, I performed slightly better on the GMAT exam, so if your school accepts exams other than the GRE, you should definitely consider the alternatives if you perform better on them.